Lam Chau

-Lam Chau (欖洲 (榄洲)) was an island in Hong Kong.
+Lam Chau (欖洲 (榄洲)) was a former island in Hong Kong.
 It was one of the two original islands that made up the site of the current Hong Kong International Airport.

-The small island lay to the west of Chek Lap Kok and north of Lantau Island.
+This small island lay to the west of Chek Lap Kok and north of Lantau Island.
 It had an area of 0.08 km2 and was 450 m long.
-It had a narrow rocky shoreline and small hills (less than 100 m tall) covered by vegetation and shrub.
-Like Chek Lap Kok, geologically Lam Chau consisted of granite.
+It had a narrow rocky shoreline and small hills (less than 100 m tall) covered by vegetation and shrubs.
+Like Chek Lap Kok, geologically, Lam Chau consisted of granite.

-In the 1990s, the island was flattened and joined with Chek Lap Kok to form the airport island by land reclamation.
+During 1992-1996, the island was flattened and joined with Chek Lap Kok, to form the island that the Hong Kong International Airport is located on, by land reclamation.
 The former island is now part of the southwest side of the airport grounds, located close to the western end of the south runway.